 day off

-The second major Polish holiday that takes place in November is Independence Day.
 Following the partitions of 1795, the country was divided between Austria, the Russian Empire, and the Kingdom of Prussia and ceased to exist for 123 years before reemerging after the end of World War I in 1918.
-The national spirit, however, was never forgotten, allowing Poles to eventually rebuild their state as the Second Polish Republic.
+In WWII, the country was occupied by Nazi Germany and then lived under a communist regime installed by the USSR until 1989.

-There is, of course, no big celebration without traditional food.
-On the Independence day, which coincides with the feast of St. Martin, Poles traditionally eat St. Martinโs croissants โ a desert that originated in the city of Poznaล and is at least 150 years old.
-The recipe, however, hasnโt changed much since then โ the famous croissants are still made of rough puff pastry, filled with poppyseeds, glazed, and decorated with nuts.
+Independence Day also coincides with the feast of St. Martin, when Poles traditionally eat St. Martin’s croissants – a desert that originated in the city of Poznań and is at least 150 years old.
+The recipe, however, hasn’t changed much since then – the famous croissants are still made of rough puff pastry, filled with poppyseeds, glazed, and decorated with nuts.

 For more information about this Polish holiday, read these student observations.